Coherent confluence modulo relations and double groupoids

-The $n$-polygraph modulo $S$ is \emph{locally confluent modulo~$E$} if any of its local branchings modulo $E$ is confluent modulo~$E$.
-Note that following \cite{JouannaudKirchner84}, there exists a local version of JK-confluence modulo $E$ and JK coherence modulo $E$, given by properties {\bf a)} and {\bf b)} of Proposition~\ref{P:CoherentCriticalBranchingProposition}, and we will prove in the next section that all these notions are equivalent.
+Note that when $\Pr$ is confluent, every $(n-1)$-cell of~$R_{n-1}^\ast$ has at most one $S$-normal form.
+Under the confluence modulo hypothesis, an~$(n-1)$-cell may admit several $S$-normal forms, which are all equivalent modulo~$E$.
+The notions of JK confluence and JK coherence were introduced by Jouannaud and Kirchner in \cite{JouannaudKirchner84}.
+Following \cite{JouannaudKirchner84}, there exists a local version of JK-confluence $E$ and JK coherence, given by properties {\bf a)} and {\bf b)} of Proposition~\ref{P:CoherentCriticalBranchingProposition}, and we will prove in the next section that all these notions are equivalent.